stereoplegic/Drupal-DevStageDrop/readme.md

 # Vaprobash

-***This is my fork of [Fideveloper](https://github.com/fideloper "Fideveloper")'s Vaprobash collection of Vagrant box and Bash provisioning scripts, modified to provide a LAMP server with an Nginx front end reverse proxy server (just make that sure both the Apache and Nginx provisioner scripts are uncommented in the Vagrantfile).***
+***This is my fork of [fideveloper](https://github.com/fideloper "fideveloper")'s Vaprobash collection of Vagrant box and Bash provisioning scripts, modified to provide a LAMP server with an Nginx front end reverse proxy server (just make that sure both the Apache and Nginx provisioner scripts are uncommented in the Vagrantfile).***

 With both Apache and Nginx installed, you can create (and enable) both an Apache virtualhost and an Nginx server block for e.g. example.com with the command: